 Seasonal cycle

 Calculate the seasonal cycles of different factors as the averages of different seasons.
 Here, define the seasons as follows: winter is from Dec. to Feb., spring is from March to May, summer is from Jun. to Aug., and fall is from Sep. to Nov.

+NOTE: The seasonal cycle is not shown in this study, the following method (EOF) is used to explain the spatial and temporal variability instead.

 Empirical orthogonal function (EOF)

 Remove temporal average and unavailable pixels.
+Before conducting the EOF, subtract the overall mean at each pixel and exclude the locations where missing observations exceed 20% because of cloud coverage.
+Load data by typing ‘load('Monthly_data_for_EOF.mat')’ in the command window.

 Apply an empirical orthogonal function (EOF) to describe the spatial and temporal variabilities in different parameters.
-Before conducting the EOF, subtract the overall mean at each pixel and exclude the locations where missing observations exceed 20% because of cloud coverage.
+Run the script ‘Empirical_orthogonal_function.m’ to calculate the magnitude (Mag), eigenvalues (Eig) and amplitude (Amp) of the EOFs for dataset (i.e., time series of monthly averaged SST, wind stress, wind stress curl, CHL and FP; Figure S16).

 NOTE: The function decomposes the monthly time series into different modes, which are composed of spatial and temporal patterns and the variance explained by each mode decreases with increasing mode number.

-Run the script ‘Empirical_orthogonal_function.m’ to calculate the magnitude (Mag), eigenvalues (Eig) and amplitude (Amp) of the EOFs for dataset D (i.e., time series of monthly averaged SST, wind stress, wind stress curl, CHL and FP; Figure 16).

-[Place Figure 16 here]

 Intercorrelation